thermalogic/SEUIF97/doc/the_acceleration_methods.md

 * Shortest Addition Chain Algorithm: Used for the rapid computation of integer powers via optimal multiplication sequences.
 * Power Caching Strategy: Precomputes only distinct powers to avoid redundant calculations, directly retrieving them to speed up polynomial evaluation.
-* Scaling for Derivatively Related Polynomial Computation: Computes a base polynomial, then utilizes derivative relationships to derive the rest via base scaling to maximize efficiency.
+* Scaling for Derivatively-Related Polynomial Computation: By leveraging the mathematical relationship between polynomials and their derivatives, we compute shared power terms only once.
+Subsequent results are derived through exponent scaling, thereby eliminating redundant calculations and significantly improving computational efficiency

 ## Shortest Addition Chain Algorithm